 The price range of wireless A3 printers starts at around £250 to £450 for the cheapest models such as the Epson WorkForce WF-7710DWF colour wireless inkjet All-in-One printer.
 The WorkForce WF-7710DW printer has multifunction capability including scanners and can also copy and fax.
 The documents and any image you scan can be transferred as graphic media files like JPEG, BMP, and PDF.
 It can prints up to 18 ppm in black and 10 ppm in colour.

-Other printers to consider if you are planning to buy A3 colour printer is the Brother MFC-J5335DW.
+Other printers to consider if you are planning to buy an A3 colour printer is the Brother MFC-J5335DW.
 It’s an Inkjet All in one printer that has a print speed of 22 images per minute.
 With this speed, you can print your documents, images or photos faster and easier without compromising on quality.
-This printer offers 6.8 inch LCD touchscreen for navigation, wifi and smartphone connectivity and more.
+This printer offers a 6.8 inch LCD touchscreen for navigation, wifi and smartphone connectivity and more.

 The last printer we can recommend to you is the Epson 3-in-1 EcoTank ET-7750 A3 printer.
-Its multifunction (print, copy and scan) options make it a good product for the home office or small business owner.
+With multifunction (print, copy and scan) options make it a good product for the home office or small business owner.
 With the included ink, you’ll be able to print at least 3,400 photos.
 The device comes with Four dyes as well as a pigment ink do deliver great outputs.
-Other great features including Wi-Fi and its apps that allow you to print from mobile devices and 6.8cm LCD screen plus double-sided printing.
+Other great features including Wi-Fi and its apps that allow you to print from mobile devices and a 6.8cm LCD screen plus double-sided printing.

 So, those are the 3 products that we can recommend for you.
 To be sure, these printers come with high-quality features, each of which has its own advantages.
 Look at your budget and your needs before you buy this A3 printer.